 We’re currently bullying the people of North Korea and Iran because their countries might gain some small fraction of parity with our vast arsenal of city-killing bombs.
-Of course this hurts the poor, disenfranchised and marginalized people far more than it hurts their leaders, generals, or secret service operatives.
+Of course this hurts the poor, disenfranchised and marginalized people while it actually supports their leaders, generals, or secret service operatives.
 And it hardens their hearts against us!!

-We invaded Iraq because someone (and I mean one person) said they were working on making a nuclear bomb and it was rumored that they had serin gas.
+We invaded Iraq because someone (one person) said they were working on making a nuclear bomb and it was rumored that they had serin gas.
 That alone seemed sufficient reason to justify invading a fairly modern and progressive country by ourselves and destabilizing the entire region.
 This foolish, unwarranted, dishonest, murderous decision by our Commander in Chief shot his approval ratings up to 73% and 99 out of 100 Senators supported it!

 We don’t play fair or even close to fair with the people in other countries!
 And we don’t respect their God-given right to life and the pursuit of happiness.
 Instead, we pretend that sending bombers over their homelands, smart bombs into strategic targets near their homes, and armies into their cities and villages is, in some never explained or achieved way, fighting for their liberty from a government that many, often most, of them have accepted.
 And we keep stealth submarines and vast fleets just off their shores so we may retaliate with massive destruction for any violation that any country or ethnic/religious group might perpetrate against us such as the events of 9/11/01.